goshiphq/goship-cms/content/articles/quote-ltl.md

 ---
-title: Compare Free LTL Freight Quote in Seconds | GoShip
+title: "Compare shipping companies with our Free LTL Freight Quote "
 description: GoShip provides instant LTL freight quote at wholesale pricing with no obligation to buy.
 Get your free quote in under 60 seconds.
-keywords: ltl freight quote
+keywords: ltl freight quote, compare ltl freight quote,  Instant LTL Freight Quote
 ---
 Booking a shipment doesn’t have to be difficult, and shipping platforms like GoShip help simplify the process through our wide network of reputable carriers and negotiated rates.
 With GoShip’s freight class calculator, you’ll get access to the lowest LTL quote in no time!